Kingxukai/linux/Documentation/arch/arm64/acpi_object_usage.rst

 _SLI   6.2.15          Use is recommended when SLIT table is in use.

 _STA   6.3.7,          It is recommended to define this method for any device
        7.2.4           that can be turned on or off.
-See also the STAO table that provides overrides to hide devices in virtualized environments.
+See also the woke STAO table that provides overrides to hide devices in virtualized environments.